 Total U.S. jobs

-Job growth continued at a healthy pace in August, providing additional evidence that the economy is currently not in recession.
-The economy added a net 315,000 jobs on a seasonally-adjusted basis in August, according to preliminary figures from the Bureau of Labor Statistics.
+Job growth in the national economy maintained its momentum as the calendar turned to 2024.
+Employers added a net 353,000 jobs on a seasonally-adjusted basis in January, according to preliminary figures from the Bureau of Labor Statistics.

-Job growth in the economy was generally positive across industries in August.
-The private sector added a net 308,000 jobs in August, while government employment rose by 7,000.
+Job growth continued across both the private and public sectors in January.
+The private sector added a net 317,000 jobs in January, while government employment increased by 36,000.